griptape-ai/proxycurl-client-tool/README.md

 # Proxycurl Client for Griptape

-A Proxycurl client for use as a Griptape tool.
+A [Proxycurl](https://nubela.co/proxycurl/) client for use as a Griptape tool.

 ## Usage

-Simply import the ProxycurlClient into your Griptape project:
+This tool requires a Proxycurl API key.
+When you have a key, simply import the ProxycurlClient into your Griptape project, configure it as needed, and provide it to a Griptape structure.

+Here's an example that uses the ProxycurlClient to tell you about Griptape's LinkedIn profile:

 ```python
 import os